unccd/Prais4-reporting-manual/SO1.md

 4. **Change Assessment**: The change in extent of degradation between the baseline and the reporting period is calculated as the difference between the total area of degraded land in and the most recent reporting period, and the baseline.
 It can be expressed as either the change in terms of absolute area or as the change in terms of the proportion of degraded area over the total land area (percentage).

-The results of the Status Assessment can be reported in table SO1-4.T1 which allows reporting of the area of changes in land condition between the baseline period and the reporting period to reflect the final land condition.
+The results of the Status Assessment can be reported in table SO1-4.T1.

 Parties may also provide information in the comments field after Table SO1-4.T1 on assumptions and procedures adopted in relation to completion of the status matrix.